ognjenstrbanovic/ognjenstrbanovic/README.md

 ### Hello there 👋, you can call me Ogi!
-#### This summer, I proudly graduated from Rutgers' Data Science Bootcamp...
+#### In the summer of 2020, I proudly graduated from Rutgers' Data Science Bootcamp...

 <img src="https://github.com/ognjenstrbanovic/ognjenstrbanovic/blob/main/O.Strbanovic%20Certificate.png" height="50%" width="50%">